linrongbin16/lin.nvim.dev/docs/installation.md

 ## Options

-### Install Mode

-The installer provides 3 installation modes:

-- Full mode: default mode, it installs all features for the best experience, while consuming unignorable CPU, memory, disk and graphics.
-- Limit mode: use `--limit` for low-performance devices such as old PC, which disables most plugins and extensions.
-- Basic mode: use `--basic` for restricted environments such as production servers, which only installs a pure basic vim setting file(_~/.nvim/conf/basic.vim_).

-### More Options

-- `--use-color`: use a static color scheme, instead of random selection on startup.
-For example: `--use-color=darkblue`.
-- `--no-color`: disable color schemes, and random selection on startup.
-- `--no-hilight`: disable highlights, such as RGB color, cursor word, etc.
-- `--no-lang`: disable language support, such as auto-complete, code format, lint, diagnostics, etc.
-- `--no-edit`: disable editing enhancements, such as easy comments, cursor movement, etc.
-- `--no-plug`: disable specific plugin in format _org/repo_, this can be provided multiple times.
-For example: `--no-plug=RRethy/vim-hexokinase --no-plug=alvan/vim-closetag`.
-- `--no-ctrl`: disable Windows ctrl+{c,v,s,x,a,...}(macOS cmd+{c,v,s,x,a,...}) keys behavior.

 ### Auto-Detect Available Languages

 There's a real powerful option to quickly install lsp servers:

 - `--with-lsp`: detect any language installed(based on compiler/interpreter), and interactively provide candidates for you.

-{: .note}

-> Option `--limit` is equivalent to `--no-hilight --no-color --no-lang --no-edit`.

 ---